matthewtpapa/vision/README.md

 pre-commit install
 ```

-If `make verify` or `make mdlint` reports "pre-commit: command not found", install it with `pip install pre-commit && pre-commit install`, or rely on the automatic `npx` fallback in `make mdlint`.
+If `make verify` or `make mdlint` reports "pre-commit: command not found", install it with `pip install pre-commit && pre-commit install`, or rely on the `npx`-based `make mdlint`/`make mdfix` targets.

 If `make mdlint` prints "⚠️  Markdownlint skipped", that's fine—CI will still enforce the rules.